QingXXiong/QingX/Limbo_Games_Walkthrough/Limbo_Games_Walkthrough.md

 ### The objects commonly used

 Here is a cheat sheet with quips for you.
+You will understand them after playing the game.

 | Object name | Good to know |
 | :--- | :--- |